diannejardinez/Tableau-Data-Visualization/README.md

 		- The most popular stations are located in Manhattan.
 From the dataset, 51% of Citi Bike stations are located in the Manhattan borough.
 These places are near business establishments such as schools, restaurants, and the Lincoln Tunnel bridge between New Jersey and New York
 		- Number 1: Station West St & Chambers St in Lower Manhattan
 		- Popular for Women: 1 Ave & E68 St
-		- Popular for Men: Pershing Square north
+		- Popular for Men: Pershing Square North
 	- Overall least Popular
 		- Least Popular stations are in the Bronx borough and Central Park in Manhattan.
 Possibly because these stations are not close to any big business establishments
 		- Number 1: Station MTL-AOS-5.1, center of Central Park
+		- Least Popular for Women: Wales Ave & E 147
+		- Popular for Men: MTL-AOS-5.1

 - **Ridership Growth**
 	- Ridership Growth for all stations in gender and age decreased when NYC incorporated their own “Shelter in Place” order, known as [PAUSE](https://ny.curbed.com/2020/3/20/21187022/coronavirus-new-york-shutdown-shelter-in-place), effective April 29, 2020, and increased when the order was [lifted](https://www.nbcnewyork.com/news/local/shutdown-extended-in-nyc-suburbs-5-regions-enter-1st-reopening-phase-friday/2418251/) effective May 15, 2020